ItWasAlienz/zeptovideo/README.md

 # zeptovideo
-a video app made in max to show midi-routing from zeptocore using a simple/weird set of jit.gl.pix/shader arrangements
+a video app made in max to show midi-routing from zeptocore using a simple jit.gl.pix/shader 'arrangement'(there's an additional shader that comes with max called 'motionglitch' incorporated here)